 Why the name ‘Palladian Academy Trust’?
 The Palladian Bridge in Prior Park is a local landmark and since bridges connect people, the group felt this was a very appropriate emblem.
 This is reflected in our logo.

 About Multi Academy Trusts (MATs)

-A MAT is a group of schools governed by one trust and a single board of directors.
+A MAT or School Trust is a group of schools governed by one trust and a single board of directors.
 The board is responsible for decisions relating to how each academy is run, from curriculum to staffing.